 2. Density

-Polycarbonate is an extremely lightweight material compared to glass.
+Polycarbonate is an extremely lightweight material compared to tempered glass.
 The density of polycarbonate is 1,20 g/cm3.
 Traditional glass weighs approximately twice as much as polycarbonate sheets, the density of glass is 2,5 g/cm3.

 Material weight significantly impacts the total carbon footprint of vehicles or machines.
 Therefore, if your target is to lower your carbon footprint, choosing an energy-efficient material with a low density such as polycarbonate is best.
 In addition, large lightweight components are easier to handle and assemble.